The Oldest Restaurant in Every State from The Oldest Restaurant in Every State Gallery

 Nebraska: Glur’s Tavern (Columbus)

-A favorite of Buffalo Bill’s, Glur’s Tavern was established in 1876 and is the oldest continually-operating tavern west of the Mississippi.
-Known for its burgers, the old, white clapboard structure doesn’t have the same Wild West vibes of its early days, but it hasn’t changed much since the 1960s.
+A favorite of Buffalo Bill’s, Glur’s Tavern was established in 1876 and is the oldest continuously-operating tavern west of the Mississippi.
+Known for its burgers, the white clapboard structure doesn’t have quite the same Wild West vibes of its early days, but it hasn’t changed much since the 1960s.

 Nevada: The Martin Hotel (Winnemucca)